 Pursuant to Article 2 of Law 264/1999, with a view to ensuring high quality education in the light of available resources, the maximum number of students who can enroll in this programme is set at 125, plus a certain number of spots that are reserved for non-EU candidates residing abroad.
-The admission test for EU candidates is organized in two sessions: the first session, in April 2020, is reserved to students attending their last year of secondary school; the second session, open to all candidates, will take place in September 2020.
+The admission test for EU candidates is organized in two sessions: the first session, in Spring 2021, is reserved to students attending their last year of secondary school; the second session, open to all candidates, will take place in Summer 2021.The selection procedure for non-EU candidates residing abroad will take place in Spring 2021, and will be open both to students in their last year of secondary school, and to those who already got their diploma.

-The admission test will serve as a basis for both the selection of candidates and the assessment of their skills in the abovementioned three areas (language comprehension, general culture, and logic and mathematics).
+The admission test will serve as a basis for both the selection of candidates and the assessment of their skills in the abovementioned two areas (language comprehension, logic and mathematics).
 In order to be positively assessed in each subject area, candidates must correctly answer at least 50% of the questions.
-Those candidates who are admitted in the programme despite having correctly replied to a lower percentage of questions in the area of logic and mathematics will be assigned further training requirements (s.c.
-'OFA', Obblighi Formativi Aggiuntivi).
+Those candidates who are admitted in the programme despite having correctly replied to a lower percentage of questions in the area of logic and mathematics (jointly considered) will be assigned further training requirements (s.c.
+OFA, Obblighi Formativi Aggiuntivi).
 This means that they will have to attend courses/workshops or consult supplementary materials and pass another test within their first year in the programme.
-If they fail to do so, they will have to enroll in the subsequent academic year as first-year students and will not be allowed to take second- and/or third-year exams.
+If they fail to do so, they will not be allowed to take second- and/or third-year exams.
 Further information on these OFA are available online on the website, at Area Studiare, of the Faculty of Political, Economic and Social Sciences.
-The selection procedure for non-EU candidates residing abroad will take place in April 2020, and will be open both to students in their last year of secondary school, and to those who already got their diploma.

--secondary school diploma with English as teaching Language.
+-by a secondary school diploma with English as teaching Language.
 The diploma must be uploaded during the enrolment process;

 Italian language test.

 Furthermore, before graduating, students need to possess a minimal competence in the Italian language.
 To this end, enrolled students meet with the Programme?s tutor who determines whether they need to take a placement test aimed at assessing their knowledge of Italian.
 Students who hold an upper secondary school diploma from an Italian (or Italian taught) course are exempted from the placement test, as are those who hold a language certificate.
 In case they do not already have those competences, students will be addressed to take the Italian language amongst the choice of 3-credit courses of Additional language skills.